 250. BUSINESS FINANCE.
 Three hours credit.

+Prerequisite, BUS 20, 21.
 In this course the problems of financing business enterprise are studied.
 The scope includes working capital financing, budgeting, analyzing financial statements, and intermediate and long-term financing.
 Cases will be used to illustrate.

-252. OFFICE MANAGEMENT.
+OFFICE MANAGEMENT.
 Three hours credit.

 The emphasis in this course is on the functions of the office and office organization; work in the office, office layout, equipment, supplies, and forms; personnel problems in the office; and costs and control of office work.

 253. PERSONNEL MANAGEMENT.
 Three hours credit.

 A study of the principles and techniques of personnel management with attention given to their psychological foundations.

 254. INVESTMENTS.
 Three hours credit.

-Prerequisites, BUS 54 or consent of instructor.
+Prerequisite, BUS 54.
 The course is designed to provide the individual investor with a working basis for investment policy.
 A study will be made of topics such as how to develop a logical investment program, how to recognize and minimize investment risks, how to formulate decisions, and how to take advantage of investment opportunities.

-256. BUSINESS ORGANIZATION AND MANAGEMENT.
-Three hours credit.
-(Also offered by correspondence.)
+BUSINESS ORGANIZATION AND MANAGEMENT. hours credit.